AndrewAnnex/SpiceyPy/docs/binary_pck.rst

             0-360 degrees; elevation is equal to the topocentric latitude.
             Display the results in degrees.

-The next computations demonstrate \``high-accuracy’’ geometric computations using the Earth as the target body.
+The next computations demonstrate "high-accuracy" geometric computations using the Earth as the target body.
 These computations are *not* realistic; they are simply meant to demonstrate SPICE system features used for geometry computations involving the Earth as a target